brammittendorff/girlphy/README.md

 # Girlphy

 Placeholder images for every time you need girls

 ## Core

-This could be the core of girlphy
+This could be the 'downloading' core of girlphy

-## Step 1 clear the old json files
+### Step 1 clear the old json files

 	rm -rf core-girlphy/directory/*/.*.json